 (c) Contests and other promotions: We may collect and use your information to administer a contest, sweepstakes, giveaway, competition, or other similar marketing campaign or promotion.
 These events typically require the collection and use of personal contact information (for prize fulfillment), demographic information (for eligibility determination), and, in some instances, consumer/customer-generated content.
 Some of our promotions may be run on third party social networks such as Facebook (for example, on our Facebook fan pages).
 To comply with legal requirements, we may publish or share a limited amount of information (such as name and city of residence) about the winners of a particular promotion.

 (d) Marketing communications: We may collect and use your information to send you marketing communications.
-These communications will keep you up-to-date on the latest news, events, special offers, and promotions from Nitro.
+These communications will keep you up-to-date on the latest news, events, special offers, and promotions from Thrill One.
 Sending you marketing communications mostly requires the collection and use of certain personal contact information and demographic information.
 In some instances (such as for mobile apps and text messaging programs), this could involve the use of your precise geo-location, which may allow us to send you location-based offers and promotions.
 We do not send you marketing communications without your prior authorization, given at the time you register for the Thrill One Websites or make a purchase on the Thrill One Websites.

 You can always opt-out from receiving marketing-related email communications by following the unsubscribe instructions provided in each such communication.
 Please note that even if you opt out from receiving marketing communications, you may still receive administrative communications from us, such as order confirmations, notifications about your account activities (e.g., account confirmations, etc.), and other important announcements.